 Obesity is a significant public health concern in the United States.
 The body of evidence highlighting the physical and economic impact of obesity on society is growing steadily.
-The most frequently used first-line therapy remains generic phentermine, a drug that has been on the U.S. market for decades.
-However, since 2012, a number of novel branded drugs have entered the market.
-Approved agents include Novo Nordisk’s Saxenda (liraglutide), Vivus’ Qsymia (phentermine/topiramate), Eisai’s Belviq (lorcaserin), and Nalpropion Pharmaceuticals’ Contrave (naltrexone/bupropion).
-This report provides important insights into how prescription weight-loss agents are being incorporated into the treatment paradigm for obesity and how the practice is evolving.
+Generic phentermine is still the most frequently used first-line therapy.
+This drug has been on the U.S. market for decades.
+However, since 2012, several novel branded drugs have entered the market.
+The approved agents include Novo Nordisk’s Saxenda (liraglutide), Vivus’s Qsymia (phentermine/topiramate), Eisai’s Belviq (lorcaserin), and Currax Pharmaceuticals’ Contrave (naltrexone/bupropion).
+This report provides important insights into how prescription weight-loss agents are being utilized in the management of obesity and how the practice is evolving.

-- What patient shares do key therapies and brands garner by line of therapy in newly diagnosed obese/overweight patients?
+- What patient shares do key therapies and brands garner by line of therapy in newly diagnosed obese patients?
 What are the quarterly trends in prescribing among recently treated and newly diagnosed patients?

 - How has Saxenda been integrated into the treatment algorithm, and what is its source of business?

-- What percentage of obese/overweight patients are treated with monotherapy versus combination therapy?
+- What percentage of obese patients are treated with monotherapy versus combination therapy?
 What are the most common combinations?

 - What are the product-level compliance and persistency rates among drug-treated patients?

 Brand/therapy usage across longitudinal patient sample

 Newly diagnosed patient analysis

 Combination therapy analysis

 Treatment Algorithms: Claims Data Analysis provides detailed, quantitative analysis of the treatment journey and brand usage across lines of therapy and overall using real-world, patient-level claims data so that marketers can accurately assess their source of business, benchmark usage against competitors, and quantify areas of opportunity for their marketed or emerging brand.